GRV96/log710_deadlock_algorithms/README_en.md

 In the result file, row matrix *Available* indicates the number of available resources of each type.
-At the begining, each of its cells (0, j) contains the difference between cell (0, j) of *Resources* and the sum of *Allocation*’s column j. *End* is an array of n Booleans indicating whether a process has been executed (true) or not (false).
+At the begining, each of its cells (0, j) contains the difference between cell (0, j) of *Resources* and the sum of *Allocation*’s column j. *Finish* is an array of n Booleans indicating whether a process has been executed (true) or not (false).
 Initially, all its elements are false.
 Row matrix *Work*, of length m, is data that is checked in the deadlock detection algorithm.

 The deadlock detection algorithm is presented in [06-deadlocks.pdf](/06-deadlocks.pdf)